 One of the best cherry blossom spots

 Shizumine Furusato Park has 2,000 double-flowering cherry blossom trees.
 This type of cherry blossom is considered particularly beautiful by the Japanese.
 It has large flowers that are thick and brilliantly pink compared to the pale Somei Yoshino cherry blossoms found throughout Japan.

 The Yaezakura Festival

 These double-flowering trees also bloom later than regular cherry trees.
-From late April to the beginning of May, the Yaezakura Festival is held at Shizumine Furusato Park.
+From mid to late April, the Yaezakura Festival is held at Shizumine Furusato Park.
 The whole park comes alive with the pink flowers, and illuminations in the evenings turn the park into a magical scene.